Benizao1980/BAMPS-ML/docs/workflow.md

 ```

 phenotypes.tsv minimum columns:
-- 'sample_id'
+- ``sample_id``
 - one column per antibiotic (either MIC numeric or categorical label)

 ---
 # Normalise phenotype calling (optional)
 ---

-to ensure the MIC file contains S/I/R labels or that the config defines breakpointing; you have breakpoints.py and CLSI configs
+If MIC tables contain raw values only, BAMPS-ML can derive S/I/R labels using ``breakpoints.py`` and a chosen standard (e.g. CLSI / EUCAST), or per-antibiotic overrides defined in the config.

 ---
 # BUILD A MODEL